Madeleine L'Engle: Later years, death, and legacy

+In 1972, L'Engle and her husband, Hugh Franklin, established the Crosswicks Foundation, a family foundation.

 L'Engle was seriously injured in an automobile accident in 1991, but recovered well enough to visit Antarctica in 1992.
 Her son, Bion Franklin, died on December 17, 1999, from the effects of prolonged alcoholism.
 He was 47 years old.

 In her final years, L'Engle became unable to teach or travel due to reduced mobility from osteoporosis, especially after suffering an intracerebral hemorrhage in 2002.
 She also abandoned her former schedule of speaking engagements and seminars.
 A few compilations of older work, some of it previously unpublished, appeared after 2001.

 L'Engle died of natural causes at Rose Haven, a nursing facility close to her home in Litchfield, Connecticut, on September 6, 2007, according to a statement made by her publicist the following day.

 She is interred in the Cathedral of St. John the Divine in Manhattan.

 In 2018, her granddaughters Charlotte Jones Voiklis and Léna Roy published Becoming Madeleine: A Biography of the Author of A Wrinkle in Time by Her Granddaughters.

 A Light So Lovely: The Spiritual Legacy of Madeleine L’Engle by Sarah Arthur was also published in 2018.

 L'Engle's A Wrinkle in Time was adapted into a film twice by Disney.
 A television film, directed by John Kent Harrison, premiered on May 10, 2004.
 When asked in an interview with Newsweek if the film "met her expectations", L'Engle said, "I have glimpsed it. ...
 I expected it to be bad, and it is."
 A theatrical film, directed by Ava DuVernay, premiered March 9, 2018.

 In celebration of L'Engle's centenary year, Writing for Your Life hosted the inaugural Madeleine L'Engle Conference: Walking on Water on November 16, 2019, in New York City, New York, at All Angels' Church on the Upper West Side.
 Katherine Paterson served as the keynote speaker.